Customer 1

 Qodex installs as a GitHub App and reviews every pull request, but it does not just read the diff and guess.
 It runs verification probes against the PR's preview deployment, posts inline findings with evidence, and can post a pre-merge Check Run.
 Proof over inference: it says what broke, not what might.
 (Dedicated PR-review pillar coming.)

-The agent learns your system before it writes a single test.
-It crawls your web app with a real browser to populate a catalog of pages and discover endpoints, and it reads any OpenAPI, Swagger, or Postman collection you import.
-When you link a GitHub repo, it also reads the actual route table, auth wiring, and data models from your source, so it tests against real handlers rather than guesses.
+The agent crawls your web app with a real browser, reads any OpenAPI, Swagger, or Postman collection you import, and (when a GitHub repo is linked) reads the actual route table, auth wiring, and data models from your source, so it tests against real handlers rather than guesses.

 You describe what to verify in chat.
-The agent turns it into a structured scenario, a goal with ordered steps and explicit assertions, and emits a standard executable script parameterized by environment variables.
-New scenarios start in a draft state.
-API scenarios are auto-verified against your target the moment they are saved, so you see a real pass or fail verdict before you decide anything.
-A human promotes drafts to active; only active scenarios run on schedules.
+The agent writes a structured scenario (goal, ordered steps, explicit assertions) and a standard executable script.
+New scenarios start as drafts; API scenarios are auto-verified on save so you see a real verdict before deciding anything.

-When a replay fails, the agent classifies the failure before it reaches you.
-It files a real bug with severity, reproduction steps, and captured evidence; flags a stale test when the app changed legitimately and suggests the fix; or reports an environment issue when the target was simply down.
-That classification step is the difference between a regression suite people trust and one they mute.
+When a replay fails, the agent files a real bug with severity, repro steps, and evidence; flags a stale test when the app changed legitimately and suggests the fix; or reports an environment issue when the target was simply down.
+That step is the difference between a suite people trust and one they mute.

 Traditional QA automationAgentic QA (Qodex)